 Being a fan is something that is very important to him as he continues his career.
 He also addressed the idea that no matter what company a fan supports, the important part is that they all share the common bond of loving professional wrestling first and foremost.

 “I’m a wrestling fan.
 I have been for thirty however many years I’ve been on the Earth.
 I don’t wanna real that, I’m way too old.
 Yeah, I get to react to things and generally thinking my reaction is real.
 Like I’ll give you an example the Hardys came back in Orlando a couple of years ago.
 I had no Earthly idea.
 I swear on my children I had no clue it was happening and I heard the first few beats of their song and whatever I said and it wasn’t particularly cool, but it was real.
 ‘Oh my god, the Hardys are back.
-This is nuts!’ and to be a wrestling fan to be there for that I feel like in a way that’s my job to connect and I kind of get to be the in-between the fans and what we have to do obviously because we have
+This is nuts!’ and to be a wrestling fan to be there for that I feel like in a way that’s my job to connect and I kind of get to be the in-between the fans and what we have to do obviously because we have business we gotta do.”

 “Ultimately I’m still a fan and I think that’s one of us I mean you talk to Roman or Seth or Dean any of the guys that are on top.
 They are on top because they haven’t forgotten what it’s like to be a fan.
 As much as the business has changed and it’s crazy and we get frustrated and tired and it’s different than it was when we were kids, we’re fans.
 We all love the same thing.”